 Failed back surgery is a term coined not by chiropractors but by medicine itself.

-I've been pondering at lower backs and ankles why the former gives so much trouble, and the latter is more inclined to heal.
+I've been pondering at lower backs and ankles why the former gives so much trouble but the latter is more inclined to heal.
 If you suffer from chronic LBP then you might like to read it.

 Interestingly she thought the level above had also been fused; a recent MRI clearly shows otherwise.

-Twenty-five is very young to have a back operation, but it was reasonably successful; for twenty years she had intermittent pain but it was manageable.
+Twenty-five was very young to have a back operation but it was reasonably successful; for twenty years she had intermittent pain but it was manageable.

 Then she started to have trouble again; one chiropractor did frank manipulation on her and simply made things worse.
 She found another who used more esoteric techniques which were more successful and for five years she coped again.

-Then came the next big episode, and she was back in hospital with pain radiating down the back of the left thigh; the S1 distribution.
-Nobody in all this time told her that she should be doing back exercises every single day of her life, just as you would brush your teeth; preferably before arising from bed, in my book.
-She spent time in hospital, although there was no treatment except anti-inflammatories and bed rest.
+Then came the next big episode and she was back in hospital with pain radiating down the back of the left thigh; the S1 distribution.
+Nobody in all this time told her that she should be doing back exercises every single day of her life, just as you would brush your teeth; preferably before arising in the morning.
+She spent a week in hospital, although there was no treatment except anti-inflammatories and bed rest.

 Last week she consulted me when her regular chiropractor was on holiday.
-She was in terrible pain, antalgic and barely able to walk; fortunately with no leg pain.
+She was in terrible pain, antalgic and barely able to walk; fortunately with no sciatica.

-Oddly the fused joint was notably the source of pain and on motion palpation it was clearly moving in relation to the sacrum despite the cage; there was no total fusion.
+Oddly the fused joint was notably the source of pain and on motion palpation it was clearly moving in relation to the sacrum despite the cage; there was no total fixation by the cage.

 One advantage of the cage is that it maintains the intervertebral foramen, hence she had no sciatica.

-Fortunately, after just two treatments she declared she was 30% less disabled and had much less pain; turning in bed was manageable and Lindner's test was again negative; getting out the car wasn't such a nightmare.
+Fortunately after just two treatments she declared she was 30% less disabled and had much less pain.
+Turning in bed was manageable and Lindner's test was again negative; getting out the car was not such a nightmare.

 Slump test for sciatica was only mildly painful again.